thunder9/node-dde/README.md

 ## Server

-Example to push the asynchronous advice to the client is the following:
+Example to push the asynchronous advise to the client is the following:

 ```javascript
 var dde = require('node-dde');